Epigenetics of bipolar disorder: In relation to other diseases

-Increasingly, evidence is pointing towards abnormalities in epigenetic mechanism as a reason behind mood disorders such as major depressive disorder and schizophrenia.
+Increasingly, evidence points towards abnormalities in epigenetic mechanism as a reason behind mood disorders such as major depressive disorder and schizophrenia.
 Alterations in methylation and histone modification have been found to be underlying epigenetic mechanisms in these disorders.
 Hypomethylation of the genes for catechol-O-methyltransferase (MB-COMT), an enzyme that is responsible for breaking down catecholamines, were found in both schizophrenia and bipolar disorder patients.
 Catecholamines are known for being important mood regulators.
 Hypomethylation of these genes suggests that an increased production of this enzyme results in an increased degradation of neurotransmitters, such as dopamine, and could provide an epigenetic and molecular reason as to why these mood disorders form.

 Brain-derived neurotrophic factor (BDNF) plays a major role in both bipolar disorder and major depressive disorder.
 BDNF is a neurotrophin that is critical for development due to its role in plasticity and stress response.
 Hypermethylation of the promoter for the BDNF genes has been found in patients both with bipolar disorder and major depressive disorder.
 When the promoter of the BDNF genes is hypermethylated, BDNF's expression is reduced and therefore decreased levels of BDNF.
 Patients with bipolar disorder and in a depressive states have far more methylation of the promoter than patients in manic or mixed states.
 This confirms BDNF's essential role in the formation of depressive states and explains why it is present in both bipolar disorder and major depressive disorder as both disorders are categorized by depressive states.
 Lower expression of BDNF in the frontal cortex and hippocampal region has also been shown in schizophrenia patients and within these patients, methylation of the promoter site was a common occurrence.
 BDNF is clearly a critical protein in the body and lower levels of it can have critical consequences for a person whether it's bipolar disorder or another serious mental health condition.